How to Remove RV Window Valances

 If everything was installed properly you should be able to unlatch the bottom of the brackets holding up the blinds.
 Once you unlatch the two brackets the blinds should slide right out.

-Note that some of the screws holding the brackets in place may also be holding the valence at the same time.
-If that’s the case you should still remove the brackets first because you will have other screws still supporting the valence.
+Note that some of the screws holding the brackets in place may also be holding the valance at the same time.
+If that's the case you should still remove the brackets first because you will have other screws still supporting the valance.

 I'm not sure why, but I've found that many jobs throughout our RV have had both Phillips and Square head screws.
 I'd suggest you have both drill bits available just in case.

-Your blinds and brackets are down, all that’s left is the pesky (and most likely hideous) valence.
-For the valence in the video above we had three screws going into the ceiling, two screws attached to L shaped brackets on the side, and two screws that went into the ceiling through the blind brackets.
+Your blinds and brackets are down, all that's left is the pesky (and most likely hideous) valance.
+For the valance in the video above we had three screws going into the ceiling, two screws attached to L shaped brackets on the side, and two screws that went into the ceiling through the blind brackets.

 If yours are similar to ours, the screws going through the blind brackets will have already been removed in Step number 2.

-I started by removing the screws that were attached to the valence via the L shaped brackets on the side.
-I left the L shaped brackets screwed into the wall to make the valence easier to deal with once it was unattached.
+I started by removing the screws that were attached to the valance via the L shaped brackets on the side.
+I left the L shaped brackets screwed into the wall to make the valance easier to deal with once it was unattached.

-Now that you have the L shaped brackets disconnected you’ll need to find the screws that attach to the ceiling (or wall depending on which valence you are removing) and remove them.
+Now that you have the L shaped brackets disconnected you'll need to find the screws that attach to the ceiling (or wall depending on which valance you are removing) and remove them.

-Remove the last screw and the valence should loosen from the wall.
+Remove the last screw and the valance should loosen from the wall.

-Everything should be removed at this point except for the two L shaped brackets that were attached to the side of the valence.
-Go ahead and unscrew those last to screws and you have officially removed your RV window valences.
+Everything should be removed at this point except for the two L shaped brackets that were attached to the side of the valance.
+Go ahead and unscrew those last to screws and you have officially removed your RV window valances.